Ryder Cup 2018: Jim Furyk named US captain

 He played on two winning sides -- at Brookline in 1999 and Valhalla in 2008 -- and was an assistant captain in last year's record 17-11 victory at Hazeltine.

-Furyk was a member of the task force set up in the wake of the US's third defeat in a row and sixth in seven events at Gleneagles under Tom Watson.
+Furyk was a member of the task force, which included Tiger Woods and Phil Mickelson, set up in the wake of the US's third defeat in a row and sixth in seven events at Gleneagles under Tom Watson.

 The US last won on foreign soil in 1993 -- also under Watson -- and Furyk said his side would be under pressure in Europe, particularly given the raucous nature of the crowd in Minnesota last year.